srvaroa/srvaroa.github.io/_posts/2024-02-10-how-about-we-forget-test-types.md

-* Describe a testing pipeline involving multiple teams that suffers many of the pathologies described above, based on real examples that I have found in companies I worked with.
+* Describe a testing pipeline involving multiple teams that suffers many of the pathologies described above, based on real examples that I have found in the wild.
 I will model these pipelines as an actual system and show how this gives us a much better understanding of what we can do to improve the situation.
 * Show concrete interventions that can be implemented, from the individual team level to the larger organisation, and use our model of the system to observe and measure the impact.
-Here I will make reference to real work I have been involved with.
+I will also try to reference real work done in some of the companies I've worked with.

 I'm curious about how people design their own testing pipelines, challenges they find, and useful patterns so feel free to share them.